Critically fixed Thurston maps: classification, recognition, and twisting: Critically fixed Thurston maps

-\begin{example} Consider the ``square graph'' shown on the left in Figure \ref{fig: square_map}, which we will denote by $G_\square$.
+\begin{example} Consider the ``square graph'' $G_\square$ shown on the left in Figure \ref{fig: square_map}.
 Here and in the following, all the graphs in figures are assumed to be embedded in an underlying $2$-sphere.
 In particular, the graph $G_\square$ has two simply connected faces, which we denote by $U_g$ and $U_w$.
-The face $U_g$ corresponds to the interior of the square, which is colored gray, and the face $U_w$ corresponds to the exterior of the square, which is colored white.
+The face $U_g$ corresponds to the interior of the square, which is colored gray, and the face~$U_w$ corresponds to the exterior of the square, which is colored white.
 Figure \ref{fig: square_map} illustrates a critically fixed Thurston map $f_\square$ obtained by blowing up the pair $(G_{\square}, \id_{\Sp})$.
-We will use this map as a prototypical example in our paper.
-In the figure, the closure of each gray region $U$ on the right is mapped by $f_\square$ homeomorphically onto the closure of the gray face $U_g$ on the left so that the marked vertices on $\partial U$ are sent to the vertices of the same color on $\partial U_g$.
+Namely, the closure of each gray region $U$ on the right is mapped by $f_\square$ homeomorphically onto the closure of the gray face $U_g$ on the left so that the marked vertices on $\partial U$ are sent to the vertices of the same color on $\partial U_g$.
 An analogous statement is true for each white region on the right.
-Note that $\deg(f_{\square}) = 5$, and each vertex of $G_\square$ is a fixed critical point of $f_\square$ with local degree $3$.
+Note that $\deg(f_{\square}) = 5$, and each vertex of $G_\square$ is a fixed critical point of $f_\square$ with the local degree $3$.
+We will use the map $f_\square$ as a prototypical example in our paper. \end{example}